Cooking in the great outdoors: Our guide to choosing the right pot

-The cauldron: a more varied and healthier cuisine
+The Cauldron: a more varied and healthier cuisine

 The cauldron brings real diversity and a touch of originality to wood-fired cooking by offering a healthy alternative to grilling.

-With a good pot, you can:
+With a good cauldron, you can:

-- Bake bread and even cakes.
+• Baking bread and even cakes.

-- Avoid burnt fats and carcinogens.
+• Avoid burnt fats and carcinogenic substances.

 Cast iron, iron or copper: which material for a cauldron?

-- Cast iron:
+- Cast iron :

 Excellent heat distribution